-The nine (9) UDGE courses are designed to be completed after upper-division status; therefore, students are encouraged to enroll in this coursework after completing 60 units.
-At a minimum, students must have completed required lower-division GE courses in written communication, critical thinking, and mathematics/quantitative reasoning prior to completing an UDGE course.
+The nine (9) UDGE units are designed to be completed after upper-division status; therefore, students are encouraged to enroll in this coursework after completing sixty (60) units.
+At a minimum, students must have completed required lower-division GE courses in oral communication (A1), written communication (A2), critical thinking (A3), and mathematics/quantitative reasoning (B4) prior to completing an UDGE course.

 *Check the Class Schedule or Degree Planner for the most up-to-date list of courses satisfying this requirement.

 Students whose majors lead to a baccalaureate degree must satisfy two Diversity and Equity requirements.
 Students must pass one (1) course certified to focus on Diversity and Equity in the United States, and one (1) course certified to focus on Diversity and Equity in Global contexts.
 The development of knowledge, disposition, and skills related to diversity and equity are the foundations of the requirements.
 The Diversity and Equity Requirements are consistent with the University’s Mission, Vision, and Values.